 "Summer jobs offer our young people the opportunity to gain great experiences beyond the classroom.
 We are all in this together, and I’m asking private sector companies in Boston to join the City, already participating companies, non-profits and community-based organizations to make a commitment to this year’s program.
 It’s good for our youth; it’s good for the businesses who hire our talented young people; and it’s good for the City of Boston."—Mayor Martin J. Walsh

-Learn how your office can support the Mayor’s Summer Jobs Initiative here
+Learn how your office can support the Mayor’s Summer Jobs Program here